Reviews You Can Rely On

 What Other Approach Shoes Should You Consider?

-The Scarpa Rapid striked a nice balance between running shoes and approach shoes, and if you like to wear running shoes to the crag, these are all you'll ever need.
-If you're looking for a superlight and nimble shoe that climbs like a dream for carrying over multi-pitch routes, the La Sportiva TX2 Evo is our favorite lightweight approach shoe.
-If you spend a lot of time in the alpine and need a shoe that can hike, climb, and do it at a relatively light weight, the La Sportiva TX Guide is our all-around favorite, though it's a bit stiff for running.
+If you like to wear running shoes for approaching crags but aren't necessarily alpine climbing regularly, these are all you'll ever need.
+But if your running itineraries carry you over lots of technical and consequential terrain, the Arc'teryx Vertex is our preference for skyrunning.
+If you're looking for a super nimble shoe that climbs like a dream for carrying over multi-pitch routes, the La Sportiva TX2 Evo is our favorite lightweight approach shoe.
+If you spend a lot of time in the alpine and need a relatively lightweight shoe that can hike and climb well, the La Sportiva TX Guide is our all-around favorite.
 And if you are looking for a basic approach shoe without the running focus, the Scarpa Crux is a solid, affordable choice.

 Jeff Dobronyi